 - show what are the benefits of products

 - see what Chinese people like and don’t like

-- see what are consumers needs and how to solve them
+- see what our consumers needs and how to solve them

 - sell products thanks to payment systems and links to e-commerce platforms

-For example, Vitasoy has a Weibo and Wechat accounts and this is an example of its marketing campaign for the Chinese market.
-On Weibo you can see a marketing campaign related to the Chinese boat festival, while on Wechat it is teaching about product ingredients.
+For example, Vitasoy has Weibo and Wechat accounts and this is an example of its marketing campaign for the Chinese market.
+On Weibo, you can see a marketing campaign related to the Chinese boat festival, while on Wechat it is teaching about product ingredients.

 Forums are the best places to find advice for plant-based milk products